-ArtWorks is a paid summer internship program in the arts for high school (9th - 12th grade) students.
+ArtWorks is a paid and for-credit, year-round internship program in the arts for high school (9th - 12th grade) students.
 Each year, Arts for Learning hires student interns to work in co-ops to flex their creative muscles and learn essential career skills while making and producing works of art.

 Arts for Learning places local artists in residence at after-school programs throughout Miami-Dade County to provide students with opportunities to learn in and through the arts.
-In addition to artistic skills, Arts for Learning programs teach essential 21st century learning skills, such as critical and creative thinking, problem-solving, and communication skills, as well as adaptability and perseverance.
-Participating artists are professional actors, directors, producers, dancers, choreographers, musicians, authors, poets, storytellers, and visual artists who help students to explore ideas and concepts in their art making.
+In addition to artistic skills, Arts for Learning programs teach essential 21st Century Skills, such as critical and creative thinking, problem-solving, and communication skills, as well as adaptability and perseverance.
+Participating Teaching Artists are professional actors, directors, producers, dancers, choreographers, musicians, authors, poets, storytellers, and visual artists who help students to explore ideas and concepts in their art making.
 Arts for Learning's after-school art residencies are offered at select Miami-Dade County Public Schools, parks, and community centers.

 Arts for Learning is committed to helping South Florida's youngest learners thrive by age five.
 Through residencies designed for children ages 0-5 and their caregivers, children dance, sing, act, create and play to reach developmental milestones and gain school readiness skills.